wp-plugins/ab-video/readme.txt

 Tags: video, embed, movie, shortcode, plugin, clip, vimeo, youtube Requires at least: 2.5
 Tested up to: 3.0
-Stable tag: 1.0.1
+Stable tag: 1.0.2

-Allows the user to embed Youtube or Vimeo movie clips by entering a shortcode ([youtbue] or [vimeo]) into the post area.
+Allows the user to embed Youtube or Vimeo movie clips by entering a shortcode ([youtube] or [vimeo]) into the post area.

 Video options are supported as short code attributes.